Teaching Traveling: Talk about a creative career — here’s a man who draws fictional maps ON people!

 The other is a much more odd experience: one where I should have been seriously hurt, but was not injured at all… Might skip that one, longer to explain…

-TT: Oh my, now I’m curious!
-Perhaps you’ll tell us in the comments section if enough people ask.
+TT: Now I’m curious!
+Perhaps you’ll tell us in the comments section if people ask.
 So, how have your travels impacted you in your career and as a person?

 D: My travels have made conversations so much more interesting.
 Being a cartographer and someone who loves places and maps of them, I love to talk to people and understand what they are talking about.